-Whether you’re a beginner or you’ve been in the game for years, it’s great place to get found and be seen.
+Whether you’re a beginner or you’ve been in the game for years, it’s a great place to get found and be seen.

 Like any other field of work, freelancing is competitive!
-You may be a writer, editor, virtual assistant, or web designer, but whatever your speciality is, you’re sure to find a large population offering the same services as you.
+You may be a writer, editor, virtual assistant, or web designer, but whatever your specialty is, you’re sure to find a large population offering the same services as you.
 To earn a higher rate on Upwork, you will need to be able to prove your worth to potential clients.

 It’s easier said than done, but if you follow these 5 helpful steps, you’ll be on your way to higher earnings: